 Dartmouth College participates in the Davis Projects for Peace program, designed to encourage and support young people to create and test their own ideas for building peace.
 As a participant in the Davis United World College Scholars Program, Dartmouth students are invited to design grassroots projects that they implement in the summer.
-Now in its third year, the Davis program has enabled Dartmouth students, individually and in teams, to undertake projects around the world aimed at the promotion of peace.
+The Davis program has enabled Dartmouth students, individually and in teams, to undertake projects around the world aimed at the promotion of peace.

 All submissions are reviewed by a faculty and staff committee and the most promising projects (a primary and an alternate) are forwarded to the Davis Foundation for consideration.

-We have been fortunate that every year since Project for Peace bega in 2007, our primary and alternate applicants both have been funded.
+We have been fortunate that every year since Project for Peace began in 2007, our primary and alternate applicants both have been funded.